ynput/OpenPype/website/docs/dev_publishing.md

 id: dev_publishing
 title: Publishing
 sidebar_label: Publishing
+toc_max_heading_level: 4
 ---

 Publishing workflow consist of 2 parts:
-- Creation - Mark what will be published and how.
+- Creating - Mark what will be published and how.
-- Publishing - Use data from creation to go through pyblish process.
+- Publishing - Use data from Creating to go through pyblish process.

 OpenPype is using [pyblish](https://pyblish.com/) for publishing process.
 OpenPype a little bit extend and modify few functions mainly for reports and UI purposes.
-The main differences are that OpenPype's publish UI allows to enable/disable instances or plugins during creation part instead of in publishing part and has limited plugin actions only for failed validation plugins.
+The main differences are that OpenPype's publish UI allows to enable/disable instances or plugins during Creating part instead of in publishing part and has limited plugin actions only for failed validation plugins.

-# Creation
+## **Creating**

-Concept of creation does not have to "create" anything but prepare and store metadata about an "instance" (becomes a subset after publish process).
+Concept of Creating does not have to "create" anything but prepare and store metadata about an "instance" (becomes a subset after publish process).
 Created instance always has `family` which defines what kind of data will be published, best example is `workfile` family.
 Storing of metadata is host specific and may be even a Creator plugin specific.
 In most of hosts are metadata stored to workfile (Maya scene, Nuke script, etc.) to an item or a node the same way so consistency of host implementation is kept, but some features may require different approach that is the reason why it is creator plugin responsibility.
 Storing the metadata to workfile gives ability to keep values so artist does not have to do create and set what should be published and how over and over.

-## Created instance
+### Created instance

 Objected representation of created instance metadata defined by class **CreatedInstance**.
 Has access to **CreateContext** and **BaseCreator** that initialized the object.
 Is dictionary like object with few immutable keys (marked with start `*` in table).
 The immutable keys are set by creator plugin or create context on initialization and thei values can't change.
 Instance can have more arbitrary data, for example ids of nodes in scene but keep in mind that some keys are reserved.

 | Key | Type | Description |